 A new constitution was promulgated in 1989 and preparations were made for a transition back to civilian rule in January 1993.
 By 1994 events had turned full circle as Action Partners welcomed Nigerian missionaries to serve in UK inner cities, alongside British staff.

 Following Kumm’s recruitment meetings in Australia, the Australian branch of SUM began sending missionaries to work in Sudan.
 Wilfrid Mills, the Trudingers and D N McDiarmid arrived in 1914.
-Three mission stations were opened and by 1936 there were thirty three Australian SUM missionaries working there.
+From 1920 they concentrated on the Eastern Nuba Mountains, which became the SUM field.
+By 1936 there were thirty three Australian SUM missionaries working there.
 Other missionary groups active in the south included the Verona fathers, Presbyterians from the United States and the Anglican Church Missionary Society.
 There was no competition among these missions, largely because they maintained separate areas of influence.
 The government eventually subsidized the mission schools that educated southerners.
 Because mission graduates usually succeeded in gaining posts in the provincial civil service, many northerners regarded them as tools of British imperialism.
 The few southerners who received higher training attended schools in British East Africa (present-day Kenya, Uganda, and Tanzania) rather than in Khartoum, thereby exacerbating the north-south division.